Directing theatre: improvers

 Are there any other costs?
 Is there anything I need to bring?

-Script extracts will be provided.
+Script extracts will be provided and available on google classroom.
 You may wish to purchase your own copies of the texts that you are given to work on.
 You will have access to the Nick Hern book collection via drama online as part of your course.

 When I've finished, what course can I do next?